MonikaDobreva/PRJ22021/analysis/testScenarios/SalesEmployee/cancelBooking.md

 **General:**
 1. Sales Employee chooses to manage a booking.

-**Test Scenario 1: System shouldn't display booking if there aren't**
+**Test Scenario 1: System shouldn't display booking if they aren't available**

 2. System tries to display available bookings and filtering/search options without bookings available.
 3. System informs Sales Employee that there are no bookings available.